SmartComposite®:

 • Photos

-– The full face, forehead to chin
+– The whole face, forehead to chin

 – A close-up of a smile